-In afternoon trading, the SPDR Gold Trust (NYSEARCA:GLD) increased .05 percent, while the iShares Silver Trust (NYSEARCA:SLV) declined .33 percent.
-Gold miners (NYSEARCA:GDX) such as Barrick Gold (NYSE:ABX) and Yamana Gold (NYSE:AUY) both gained roughly 1 percent.
-Silver miners (NYSEARCA:SIL) such as Endeavour Silver (NYSE:EXK) and Coeur d’Alene Mines Corp.
-(NYSE:CDE) jumped 1.58 percent and .43 percent, respectively.
+In afternoon trading, the SPDR Gold Trust (NYSEARCA:GLD) increased .23 percent, while the iShares Silver Trust (NYSEARCA:SLV) declined .82 percent.
+Despite the slight gains in the spot price for gold, gold miners (NYSEARCA:GDX) such as Barrick Gold (NYSE:ABX) and Newmont Mining (NYSE:NEM) both fell about .60 percent.
+Meanwhile, silver investments such as Silver Wheaton Corp.
+(NYSE:SLW) and Endeavour Silver (NYSE:EXK) jumped .93 percent and 4.2 percent, respectively.

 If you would like to receive professional analysis on equity miners and other precious metal investments, we invite you to try our premium service free for 14 days.